ElliotGinge/elliotginger.com/work.md

 # Work

-I design systems that hold up in practice; aligning people, process, and data so organisations can make better decisions and execute with confidence.
+I design systems that hold up in practice — aligning people, process, and data so organisations can make better decisions and execute with confidence.

 ---

-## What This Work Focuses On
+## How This Work Approaches Systems

 Most systems don’t fail because of technology.

-They fail because alignment, ownership, or clarity break down under pressure.
+They fail when alignment, ownership, or clarity break down under pressure.

-The case studies below explore how those issues were addressed in practice, through clearer definitions, better reporting design, and automation introduced with control rather than disruption.
+The case studies below explore how those issues were addressed in practice — through clearer definitions, stronger reporting design, and automation introduced with control rather than disruption.

+<div style="height:0.5rem"></div>

+The examples below illustrate how these ideas were applied in real situations.

 ---